Skip to main content

 If you could give current SUNY Cortland history students advice, what would it be?
 "To my young Red Dragon Historians, your degree in History will give you skills you never thought you’d obtain in college and ample amounts of opportunities will open for you with your degree in History you never may have thought existed.
 Keep your eyes, ears and mind open, and your degree in History will set you up for a life full of happiness, success, and prosperity.
 Remember that without History, humans would never learn how to adapt and evolve into better ways of thinking, governing and teaching."

-Meg Hutchins (Dual degree in History and Adolescence Education: Social Studies, 2013)
+Meg Hutchins (Dual Major in History and Adolescence Education: Social Studies, 2013)

 Hutchins_Megan-2018-013